cheliu-computation/G2D-NeurIPS24/README.md

 - Then, run 'ext_data.py' to extract all scans and save as a npy file.
 It will accelerate the pre-training stage.

 ### Pre-training
-We pre-trained MGCA on MIMIC-CXR using this command:
+We pre-trained G2D on MIMIC-CXR using this command:
 ```

 cd /G2D-NeurIPS24/PRETRAIN